 Whether it’s managing job candidate salary expectations, addressing employee pay concerns, developing our workforce plans recruiting strategies, ensuring compliance, or helping our managers understand opportunities to differentiate top talent, data allows me to make decisions based on fact — not guesswork or assumptions.

 Working with data can be daunting for many, but people strategy platforms make workforce analytics more accessible — so it’s faster and easier to get the insights needed for the people moments that matter.
 As analytics become more widely used in HR, I’d like to share a few ways you can use a people strategy platform to make better compensation decisions:

 1. Negotiating Counter-Offers

 Ian Cook, Head of Visier Workforce Solutions, shares a great example of a typical counter offer scenario in this blog post.
 When an employee receives a competing offer, their manager’s first instinct may be to match it.
-The key word here is instinct, which can lead to costly mistakes: intuition can cause even the best managers and HR professionals to make poor judgement calls.
+The key word here is instinct, which can lead to costly mistakes: intuition can cause even the best managers and HR professionals to make poor judgment calls.
 The way to mitigate this risk is to look to the data: to find out how the employee compares to the rest of their team and what the market is paying for a similar role.

 Compare compensation profiles, incentive rates, performance ratings, and attributes of employees to others on the same team or in similar positions.
 Armed with this information, managers can make decisions that are no longer based on emotion, but reality.